-For this soup, I envisioned a light- to medium-bodied red with round flavors and a bit of spice.
-That’s when a Rioja came to mind — not a Reserva (which could easily overwhelm the delicate flavors of the soup) but a Crianza, aged only about 2 years.
-Typically a blend of Trempranillo and Grenache grapes, Rioja Crianza boasts ripe cherry flavors, a hint of spice and oak, smooth texture, and balanced acidity.
-All of which pairs beautifully with the spinach-lentil soup to make a truly palatable first course.
+For this soup, a medium-bodied red with round flavors and a bit of spice would work very well, like a Rioja — not a Reserva (which could easily overwhelm the delicate flavors of the soup) but a Crianza, aged only about 2 years.
+Typically a blend of Tempranillo and Grenache grapes, Rioja Crianza boasts ripe cherry flavors, a hint of spice, smooth texture and balanced acidity, all of which pair beautifully with the spinach-lentil soup to make a truly palatable first course.

 active time: 20 min

 - 3 tablespoons extra virgin olive oil

 - 2 large shallots – skinned, quartered and finely sliced

 - 4 large garlic cloves – finely chopped

 - 1 teaspoon loosely packed saffron threads (0.25 g) – gently pounded in a mortar

 - 1 – 15 oz (425 g) can peeled plum tomatoes – puréed in the food processor